 I know I’m not the only parent out there who is a bit OCD about cleanliness; if you knew how many germs you can pick up just by touching handrails or rest-room doors then you would be too!
 I keep a small bottle of anti-bac attached to my bag for ease of use.
 I also carry the wipes in case of emergencies and to wipe down tables, and some normal baby-wipes for sticky fingers and chocolatey mouths.

-Sneezes, pizza all over your mouth, a wet seat on a ride… you never know when you might need one!
+Sneezes, pizza all over your mouth, accidentally sitting on a wet seat… you never know when you might need one!
 I often grab a few extra napkins in restaurants for the same reason.

 4. Mini First Aid kit